2001 Dartmouth College murders: The murders

 Tulloch and Parker went to the Zantop residence on the morning of January 27, 2001.
 Posing as students doing research for a school survey, they intended to take the occupants by surprise, threaten them into revealing their PINs, and rob and kill them.
-Half allowed them inside while Susanne was preparing a dish for a dinner she was hosting that evening at home.
+Half allowed them inside, while Susanne was preparing a dish for a dinner she was hosting that evening at home.

 According to his confession, Parker said that Zantop was "an alright guy" and that they did not need to kill him.
-Tulloch allegedly became angered when Zantop, a professor of earth science, told him that he had to come more prepared (for questions for the purported research).
+Tulloch allegedly became angered when Zantop, a professor of earth science, told him that he had to come more prepared, for questions for the purported research.
 Tulloch resented the comments and attacked Zantop when he turned away to look for a phone number.
-Tulloch took his SOG Knife and repeatedly stabbed Half in the chest and face, cutting his own leg accidentally in the process.
+Tulloch took his SOG Knife and repeatedly stabbed Half in the chest and face, accidentally cutting his own leg in the process.

 When Susanne came from the kitchen and tried to stop him, Parker stabbed and injured her, allegedly at Tulloch's orders.
 Tulloch also stabbed her in the head and body, killing her.
 Covered in blood, the pair left after taking $340 from Half's wallet.
 They left their knife sheaths at the scene.